winitzki/CocoaJoin/README.md

 * Create an XCode project for a static library containing CJoin and attendant files.

 * Start a "chemical library" encapsulating useful reactions and functions.

+* Make sure that background reactions are scheduled even if the thread is blocked immediately after injecting some slow molecules.
+(This requires runloop cycling and should be done only if we are on the UI thread but the molecule comes from a join designated for a non-UI thread, or vice versa.)